suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The context information structure is used to ensure that the derived keying material is "bound" to the context of the transaction.
-This specification re-uses the structure defined in Section 5.2 of RFC 9053 and tailors it accordingly.
+This specification re-uses the structure defined in Section 5.2 of {{RFC9053}} and tailors it accordingly.

 The following information elements are bound to the context:

 * the protocol employing the key-derivation method,
-* information about the utilized AES Key Wrap algorithm,and the key length.
+* information about the utilized AES Key Wrap algorithm, and the key length.
 * the protected header field, which contains the content key encryption algorithm.

 The sender and recipient identities are left empty.